Nirklav/BinSerializer/Readme.md

 - Generics support.
 - References supprot.
 - Backward compatibility (with versions).
-- ValueTypes serialized and deserialized without boxing (Except for the case when type versions not equals).
+- ValueTypes being serialized and deserialized without boxing (Except for the case when type versions not equals).
-- Two times faster than BinaryFormatter.
+- Four times faster than BinaryFormatter.
 - Supports manual serialization and deserialzation.

 ### Install: